Hydrogenation: Homogeneous catalysts

-Heterogeneous catalysts for hydrogenation are more common industrially.
-In industry, precious metal hydrogenation catalysts are deposited from solution as a fine powder on the support, which is a cheap, bulky, porous, usually granular material, such as activated carbon, alumina, calcium carbonate or barium sulfate.
-For example, platinum on carbon is produced by reduction of chloroplatinic acid in situ in carbon.
-Examples of these catalysts are 5% ruthenium on activated carbon, or 1% platinum on alumina.
-Base metal catalysts, such as Raney nickel, are typically much cheaper and do not need a support.
-Also, in the laboratory, unsupported (massive) precious metal catalysts such as platinum black are still used, despite the cost.
+With rare exceptions, molecular hydrogen is unreactive toward organic compounds in the absence of metal catalysts.
+In a hydrogenation reaction involving a metal catalyst, unsaturated substrate is chemisorbed onto the catalyst, with most sites covered by the substrate.
+In heterogeneous catalysis, hydrogen forms surface hydrides (M-H) from which hydrogens can be transferred to the chemisorbed substrate.
+Platinum, palladium, rhodium, and ruthenium form highly active catalysts, which operate at lower temperatures and lower pressures of dihydrogen.

+Non-precious metal catalysts, especially those based on nickel (such as Raney nickel and Urushibara nickel) have also been developed as economical alternatives, but they are often slower or require higher temperatures.

+In hydrogenations, a trade-off can be the speed of the reaction vs. cost of the catalyst and apparatus required for use of high pressures.

 As in homogeneous catalysts, the activity is adjusted through changes in the environment around the metal, i.e. the coordination sphere.
 Different faces of a crystalline heterogeneous catalyst display distinct activities, for example.
 This can be modified by mixing metals or using different preparation techniques.
 Similarly, heterogeneous catalysts are affected by their supports.

 In many cases, highly empirical modifications involve selective "poisons".
 Thus, a carefully chosen catalyst can be used to hydrogenate some functional groups without affecting others, such as the hydrogenation of alkenes without touching aromatic rings, or the selective hydrogenation of alkynes to alkenes using Lindlar's catalyst.
 For example, when the catalyst palladium is placed on barium sulfate and then treated with quinoline, the resulting catalyst reduces alkynes only as far as alkenes.
 The Lindlar catalyst has been applied to the conversion of phenylacetylene to styrene.